Do you have a chronic illness?

 How you respond

-It is difficult to manage a long-term condition, it’s tiring and time-consuming.
+It is difficult to manage long-term conditions, for instance, fibromyalgia, it’s tiring and time-consuming.
 You may avoid interacting with other people.
-It can even be more frustrating to tell others what you are experiencing, because you may feel that, no matter how supportive your family and friends are, they cannot understand a chronic illness unless they experience it.
+It can even be more frustrating to tell others what you are experiencing because you may feel that no matter how supportive your family and friends are, they cannot understand a chronic illness unless they experience it.
 It may seem easier to withdraw and say little than to repeatedly explain your thought, feelings, and symptoms.

 How your family and friends respond